-Reports or complaints about alleged student misconduct or violation of Institute rules should be made in the first instance to the Dean of Students and/or the Director of Student Experience.
-The Dean of Students and Director of Student Experience shall make a threshold determination whether the circumstances warrant investigation.
+Reports or complaints about alleged student misconduct or violation of Institute rules should be made in the first instance to the Dean of Students.
+The Dean of Students shall make a threshold determination whether the circumstances warrant investigation.
 Criminal misconduct may also be reported to the appropriate civil authorities.
 In such circumstances, the Institute may proceed with its own disciplinary process or, in its discretion, stay internal proceedings pending outside investigation.

-If the Dean of Students and/or Director of Student Experience threshold evaluation indicates that a violation of Institute rules or standards may have occurred, the accused student will be interviewed, at which time he or she is informed of the investigation, questioned regarding the allegations, and asked to discuss his or her alleged involvement.
-On the basis of this interview and any other initial investigation considered appropriate by the Institute, the Dean of Students and/or Director of Student Experience shall make an initial determination whether the Institute's disciplinary standards appear to have been violated.
-If the Vice President/ delegate determines at any time that no misconduct appears to have occurred, the matter shall be closed.
+If the Dean of Students threshold evaluation indicates that a violation of Institute rules or standards may have occurred, the accused student will be interviewed, at which time he or she is informed of the investigation, questioned regarding the allegations, and asked to discuss his or her alleged involvement.
+On the basis of this interview and any other initial investigation considered appropriate by the Institute, the Dean of Students shall make an initial determination whether the Institute's disciplinary standards appear to have been violated.
+If the Vice President/delegate determines at any time that no misconduct appears to have occurred, the matter shall be closed.

-If the Dean of Students and/or Director of Student Experience believe after initial investigation that misconduct has occurred, the Deans will discuss this initial conclusion with the student.
+If the Dean of Students believe after initial investigation that misconduct has occurred, the Deans will discuss this initial conclusion with the student.
 If there is no disagreement as to the facts or the appropriate sanction, the matter shall be resolved by a written agreement, signed by both the Deans and student, stating the agreed facts and sanction, with a copy of the agreement to be maintained by the Institute.
 Such an agreement shall constitute the final decision upon the misconduct allegation.

-If the Dean of Students and/or Director of Student Experience believes after initial investigation that misconduct has occurred but the student disagrees with either this conclusion or the proposed sanction, the Vice President/delegate shall prepare a memorandum summarizing the results of the initial investigation, discussions to date with the student, and sanction being proposed.
-This memorandum shall be delivered to the Vice President for Academic Affairs/Dean of Faculty or delegate for further proceedings.
-Depending upon the circumstances of the allegation, the Vice President for Academic Affairs/Dean of Faculty or delegate or committee review process, the choice of which shall be made at the discretion of the Vice President for Academic Affairs/Dean of Faculty or delegate.
+If the Dean of Students believes after initial investigation that misconduct has occurred but the student disagrees with either this conclusion or the proposed sanction, the Vice President/delegate shall prepare a memorandum summarizing the results of the initial investigation, discussions to date with the student, and sanction being proposed.
+This memorandum shall be delivered to the Senior Vice President for Academic Affairs/Dean of Faculty or delegate for further proceedings.
+Depending upon the circumstances of the allegation, the Senior Vice President for Academic Affairs/Dean of Faculty or delegate shall implement either an administrative or committee review process, the choice of which shall be made at the discretion of the Senior Vice President for Academic Affairs/Dean of Faculty or delegate.